tkoukpari/blog-src/README.md

-blog source
+blog source stolen from the one and only https://github.com/mt-caret/

 commands:
 - build+watch: `dune build -w @runtest @default --auto-promote`

-TODOs:
-- [x] move gen/gen.exe into tools
-- [x] add link to atom/rss feeds
-- [ ] add multilingual support
-- [x] fix tags and categories